 What is causing the pain?

 Chronic pain can be a result of a great many different triggers.
-Injuries, particularly inoperable back problems, are a significant cause, as are conditions which affect the nerves, degenerative diseases like arthritis, and conditions like fibromyalgia and complex regional pain syndrome.
+Injuries, particularly inoperable back problems, are a significant cause, as are conditions that affect the nerves, degenerative diseases like arthritis, and conditions like fibromyalgia and complex regional pain syndrome.
 Given the number of possible causes, it may seem unreasonable to group sufferers of so many different conditions under one umbrella, but there are good reasons for this.
 Whether the precise cause of the pain can be pinpointed or not, the effects are similar, and the treatments used are also alike.

 One of the common problems chronic pain sufferers encounter is the instinct to behave as they would with acute pain, shielding and protecting the area that’s hurting.
 This prolonged shielding doesn’t help the root cause of the pain, and can indeed lead to further physical problems, as well as bringing on lethargy and depression.
 Tackling this issue needs to become the first line of attack when treating chronic pain patients.